Times Tables and Number Bonds

 Times tables games

 As a school we have purchased several App's that the children use to learn their times tables.
-All children have a log in to Times Table Rock Stars which you can find more information about on our online learning section.
+Children in Year 2 and above have a log in to Times Table Rock Stars which you can find more information about on our online learning section.

 There is also another fantastic APP (although unfortunately it isn't free) which you can purchase through the Apple or Android App Store which is called 'Maths Rockx'.
 This is a collection of well known pop songs adapted to include the times tables for children to learn and sing along to.
 We use this in school and the children absolutely love it.